-The Little Albert Study is a world-famous study in the worlds of both behaviorism and general psychology.
-Its fame doesn’t just come from astounding findings – the story of the Little Albert study is mysterious, dramatic, dark, and controversial.
+The Little Albert Experiment is a world-famous study in the worlds of both behaviorism and general psychology.
+Its fame doesn’t just come from astounding findings.
+The story of the Little Albert experiment is mysterious, dramatic, dark, and controversial.

 But before we get into the gritty details of the study, let’s talk about the man behind the study: John B. Watson.